AndySomogyi/mechanica/README.md

 Version Alpha 0.0.11
 --------------------
 * new linear potential
-* triagulated surface mesh generation for spheres, triangulate sphere surfaces with particles and bonds, returns the set.
+* triangulated surface mesh generation for spheres, triangulate sphere surfaces with particles and bonds, returns the set.
 * banded spherical mesh generation
 * bug fixes in making particle list from python list
 * points works with spherical geometry
 * internal refactoring and updates
-* Dynamic Bonds! can dynamically create and destory bonds
+* Dynamic Bonds! can dynamically create and destroy bonds
 * lots of changes to deal with variable bond numbers
-* rendering updates for dyanmic bonds
+* rendering updates for dynamic bonds
-* particle init refactor
+* particle init re-factor
 * added metrics (pressure, center of mass, etc...) to particle lists
 * add properties and methods to Python bond API
 * bond energy calcs avail in python